 - Students provide appropriate geographic skills to community-based organizations and associations.

 - Students can write clearly in the discipline of geography and use and cite scholarly sources of information correctly.

-The student computer lab contains 25 new Dell workstations, LCD displays, and are running XP Professional.
-All workstations have T2 Internet and campus WAN.
+The student computer lab contains 30 new Dell workstations, LCD displays, and are running Windows 7.
 This state-of-the-art lab is continuing to grow.
 We are always adding new software packages in support of our techniques-based classes.